Have you ever walked out of an interview feeling like you still don’t have a sense of whether a candidate will actually be good for the job?

 8.)
 A lead in a different department is cutting corners on a project that does not directly affect you.
 How would you address the situation?

-Questions like this do a great job of addressing integrity and other values.
+Questions like these do a great job of addressing integrity and other values.
 Direct and indirect questions about values ensure that the screening process is thorough.

 Why Picking the Right Interview Question to Ask Candidates Isn’t Enough